-At the end of the course, the student will be able to
+Course Outcomes: At the end of the course, the student will be able to

-CO1: Solve the differential equations related to various engineering fields.
-(K2)

-CO2: Identify solution methods for partial differential equations that model physical processes.
-(K1)

-CO3: Interpret the physical meaning of different operators such as gradient, curl and divergence.
-(K2)

-CO4: Estimate the work done against a field, circulation and flux using vector calculus.
+- CO1: Solve the differential equations related to various engineering fields.
+(K3) - CO2: Identify solution methods for partial differential equations that model physical processes.
+(K2) - CO3: Interpret the physical meaning of different operators such as gradient, curl and divergence.
+(K2) - CO4: Estimate the work done against a field, circulation and flux using vector calculus.
 (K3)

-CO5: students will be able to apply various integral theorems (K2)

-UNIT - I: Differential equations of first order and first degree
+Differential equations of first order and first degree